platipodium/paper-modelingpractise/Lemmen2024_modelingpractise.md

 # Good enough software practise - a use case

-Viable North Sea (ViNoS) is a socio-ecological model of the German North Sea small-scale fisheries (Lemmen2023,Lemmen2024).
-It is an agent-based model coded in NetLogo (Wilensky1999) embedded in a larger software system containing data, and Python data preprocessing and postprocessing scripts.
+Viable North Sea (ViNoS) is a socio-ecological model of the German North Sea small-scale fisheries [@Lemmen2023,@Lemmen2024].
+It is an agent-based model coded in NetLogo [@Wilensky1999] embedded in a larger software system containing data, and Python data preprocessing and postprocessing scripts.

-# References

-Stroop 1960, U.S. Navy "Project KISS", Chicago Daily Tribune, p.43, 4 December 1960; reported in The Routledge Dictionary of Modern American Slang and Unconventional English, Tom Dalzell, 2009, 1104 pages, p.595